 Russell Farm Art Center hosts a variety of fun and educational activities throughout the year, including historic home tours, camps and classes for all ages, storytime for preschoolers, Farm School, and a community garden.
 View the Programs and Events Guide.

-The farm has a history rich in the arts and over the years has come to be known as a place where artists and students can share and expand their knowledge of art.
-Many works of art, including sculptures, paintings from other artists can be seen today on a visit to the Russell Farm.
-The farm is currently hosting Open Art Saturday every Saturday from 9 a.m. - 12 p.m.
-These events are free and open-to-all.
-Learn more.
+The farm has a history rich in the arts, nature, and history and over the years has come to be known as a place where artists and students can share and expand their knowledge.

 Guided tours of Russell Farm are available on the first Saturday of every month from 10 a.m. until 2 p.m.
 Docents will tell stories of the families who lived here and demonstrate how the house grew from the original 3-room home to the much larger home it is today.
 For more information, visit the Tours page.
 Please note: Tours are currently suspended due to COVID-19.